 - Apply for financial aid

 - Keep track of spending

 - Make a plan for repayment

 Let’s look into each point in more detail.

 Creating a budget is the first step on the road to proper money management.
 Sitting down and figuring out what their regular expenses are, including tuition, room and board, food, books and supplies, transportation, and personal spending money, followed by calculating fixed costs, allows students to begin planning how to best allocate their money each month.

 If students haven’t already started saving for college, now is the time!
 Even if they only have a few dollars saved up, it will come in handy when unexpected expenses pop up (and they always do).

 A good rule of thumb is to save at least 10% of any income received (from part-time jobs or allowances) towards college costs.
-If possible, it’s important to open up a savings account specifically for college-related expenses to avoid the temptation to spend it on other things.
+If possible, it’s important to open up an online savings account specifically for college-related expenses to avoid the temptation to spend it on other things.